andrew-alarcon17/Recommondations_with_IBM/README.md

 ### Introduction
 The purpose of this project was to create a recommendation engine for user regarding the articles that they each interact with.
-This recommendation engine implements FunkSVD and recommends articles for users.
+This recommendation engine implements SVD and recommends articles for users.

 #### I Exploratory Data Analysis
 Explored the data given.
 Discovered information such like the number of unique articles that have an interaction with a user, and the number of unique articles in the dataset (whether they have any interactions or not), etc.